custom-components/pyscript/docs/new_features.rst

 - Since decorator errors now raise exceptions, if you had a script with such an error that otherwise works, that script will now give an exception and fail to load.
 The error should be self-explanatory, and it's good to know so you can fix it.
+- Since an exception is now raised if you call a function with an invalid keyword argument (ie, one not included in the function's argument definition), if you previsouly had a misspelled keyword argument that was silently ignored, you will now get an exception.
+It's good to know that is the case, and it should be easy to fix.
+- The use of ``pyscript.config["apps"][YOUR_APP]`` to get application configuration is still available but now deprecated.
+The ``apps`` entry in ``pyscript.config`` will be removed in a future release.
+This is to prevent wayward applications from seeing configuration settings for other apps.
+The new ``pyscript.app_config`` variable should be used instead - it is set to ``pyscript.config["apps"][YOUR_APP]`` for each app.

 Bug fixes since 1.2.1 include: